 In order to keep your Auto-Sleeper in first class condition, periodic maintenance will be required to both the bodywork, windows, upholstery and other parts of the conversion.
-A car shampoo without wax is recommended.
 This maintenance should be carried out as follows:

 Servicing

 Servicing of the conversion is the responsibility of your local franchised Auto-Sleeper dealer to whom all queries should be referred.
 Your local base vehicle commercial dealer should carry out servicing of the base vehicle.